HitkoDev/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.2.5 =

+ * Add: URLs containing query strings will not be cached by default.
+ * Add: Ignore specific query strings while serving the cache to improve performance.
+ * Add: Ability to cache URLs with specific query strings variables.
+ * Add: Cache handling of URLs having multiple parameters in one query string.
+ * Add: Exceptional Cache handling for case where permalink is set to PLAIN, which includes links for POST, PAGES, ATTACHMENTS, CATEGORIES, ARCHIVES.

 = 1.2.4 =